Step 1: Walk the dog, but don’t throw him/her sticks, keep them.

 Step 2: Cut to length, drill and add some wire, easy!

 Step 3: Finally, empty the biscuit tin (yummy) and fashion a base.

 Last week I used an empty baked beans tin, this week I thought I’d be even thriftier and use twigs!
-Okay, I also used some wire and an old biscuit tin, but the main material is good ‘ol twigs, as found on the ground under trees.
+It’s the perfect woodland craft idea, a rustic fruit bowl constructed from good ‘ol twigs, as found on the ground under trees.
 Actually that’s the best thing about this project, not that it’s made from a free resource, but that the first step involves getting off your sofa and into the countryside.